FennStatistics/Article_BasalAttributes/README.md

 - [Analyses](https://github.com/FennStatistics/Article_BasalAttributes/tree/main/Analyses) - Contains the analyses related to the livMatS basal attributes study.
 - [Materials](https://github.com/FennStatistics/Article_BasalAttributes/tree/main/Materials) - Contains the specific study and analysis scripts for the livMatS basal attributes study.

-Please refer to the above links for more information about each folder's content.
+*Please refer to the above links for more information about each folder's content.*

+## License

+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code and content in this repository, without commercial use.

+## Contact Information

+For any inquiries or questions, please contact Julius Fenn at [julius.fenn@psychologie.uni-freiburg.de](mailto:julius.fenn@psychologie.uni-freiburg.de).